Women and work in India

 Women out of the labour force

-India has an estimated 510 million women and 530 million men[1] over the age of 14 who can legally work[2].
-Not all adults who are of legal age work - old age, disability and other factors typically keep some adults out of the labour force in most countries.
+India has an estimated 520 million women and 540 million men[2] over the age of 14 who can legally work.[3]
+Not all adults who are of legal working age work - old age, disability and other factors typically keep some adults out of the labour force in most countries.
 But there is also a distinctly gendered dimension to who is in the labour force.

 The labour force is made up of people who are either working (employed) or looking for work (unemployed).
 The rest are considered to be out of the labour force, meaning that they are of legal working age but do not participate in the paid workforce.

-India's most recent labour statistics[3] shows that while eight in ten men are in the labour force, only three in ten women are.
-India's female labour force participation rate (people who are either working or looking for work as a share of the population) is significantly lower than countries at comparable levels of income and development, and is among the lowest in the world, although it has a seen a slight recent improvement[4].
+India's most recent labour statistics[4] show that while eight in ten men are in the labour force, only four in ten women are.
+India's female labour force participation rate (people who are either working or looking for work as a share of the population) is lower than in many countries at comparable levels of income and development, although it has seen an improvement in recent years.[5]

 As a result, women are significantly underrepresented in India's labour force.
-India has an estimated 590 million-strong labour force out of which, only 190 million are women.
+India has an estimated 625 million-strong labour force out of which, a little more than 215 million are women.
 The gender balance in the urban labour market is even more skewed.
 Urban India, where 500 million people live, has less than 50 million women in the labour force.

 Working - but in the home